playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 </ul>
 ```

-> This is an wildly incomplete example of an "Editable Combobox with Autocomplete" UI component.
-A more complete example of such a component [can be found on the W3C's website](https://www.w3.org/WAI/ARIA/apg/example-index/combobox/combobox-autocomplete-list), though even they admit their example is for demonstration purposes only.
+> This is a wildly incomplete example of a "Select-only Combobox" UI component.
+A more complete example of such a component [can be found on the W3C's website](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/examples/combobox-select-only/), though even they admit their example is for demonstration purposes only.
 >
 > This component in particular has significantly more nuance than you might assume, and as such is an extremely tricky component to implement properly.
 If you're looking to add one to your production site, make sure you do sufficient user testing before shipping to your generalized end-users.